 Warnings: The devices are designed, intended, and distributed for single use only.
 Do not resterilize or reuse the devices.
-There is no data to support the sterility, nonpyrogenicity, and functionality of the devices after reprocessing.
-The Edwards eSheath introducer set must be used with a compatible 0.035" (0.89 mm) guidewire to prevent vessel injury.

-Precautions: Caution should be used in vessels that have diameters less than 5.5 mm or 6 mm as it may preclude safe placement of the 14F and 16F Edwards eSheath introducer set respectively.
-Use caution in tortuous or calcified vessels that would prevent safe entry of the introducer set.
-Do not use the Edwards eSheath introducer set if the packaging sterile barriers and any components have been opened or damaged.
+There are no data to support the sterility, nonpyrogenicity, and functionality of the devices after reprocessing.
+Precautions: Caution should be used in vessels that have diameters less than 5.5 mm as it may preclude safe placement of the 14F Edwards Axela sheath.
+For subclavian/axillary vessels with the 29 mm Edwards AXELB 3 Ultra delivery system, caution should be used in vessels that have diameters less than 6.0 mm as it may preclude safe placement of the 14F Edwards Axela sheath.
+Use caution in tortuous or calcified vessels that would prevent safe entry of the sheath.
+Do not use the Edwards Axela sheath if the packaging sterile barriers and any components have been opened or damaged or the expiration date has elapsed.
 When inserting, manipulating or withdrawing a device through the sheath, always maintain sheath position.
 When puncturing, suturing or incising the tissue near the sheath, use caution to avoid damage to the sheath.
 Potential Adverse Events: Complications associated with standard catheterization and use of angiography include, but are not limited to, injury including perforation or dissection of vessels, thrombosis and/or plaque dislodgement which may result in emboli formation, distal vessel obstruction, hemorrhage, infection, and/or death.
+Edwards Crimper Contraindications: There are no known contraindications.